-Financial materiality Impact Positive/ Negative Issue Current/ Potential Time horizon Impact management Material for SASE Creation of a solid compliance strategy in relation to environmental matters, sometimes going above and beyond regulatory requirements, anticipating the development of national and international legislation and/or standards Positive Ecosystem preservation and environmental management Potential Long- term Endesa has a Biodiversity Con- servation Plan, which is an inte- gral part of its biodiversity policy, setting goals and describing the main strategic lines for protect- ing biodiversity, natural capital and ecosystem services, antic- ipating potential needs or re- construction te- cy, the tct- tital ic- re- ol- m- ge eed Increased operating costs, possible penalties or loss of authorisations caused by stricter and emerging legislation on activities, products and/or services aimed at reducing the environmental impact on nature and communities Negative Ecosystem preservation and environmental management Potential Medium- term quirements.
+Financial materiality Impact Positive/ Negative Issue Current/ Potential Time horizon Impact management Material for SASB Creation of a solid compliance strategy in relation to environmental matters, sometimes going above and beyond regulatory requirements, anticipating the development of national and international legislation and/or standards Positive environmental term s management gg s n ir • Endesa has a Biodiversity Conservation Plan, which is an integral part of its biodiversity policy, setting goals and describing the main strategic lines for protecting biodiversity, natural capital and ecosystem services, anticipating potential needs or resuitant and the services and the services and the services and the services are the serv SASB Increased operating costs, possible penalties or loss of authorisations caused by stricter and emerging legislation on activities, products and/or services aimed at reducing the environmental impact on nature and communities Negative Ecosystem preservation and environmental management Potential Medium- term quirements.
 By implementing structured policies and procedures, the company is able to identify, manage and mitigate the associated risks.
-Further information in chapter 4.5 Nature.
-Increased activity due to changes in consumer behaviour in favour of the adoption of more sustainable, electrified and digitised solutions Positive Products and services for electrification and digitalization Potential Medium- term The company is committed to an investment plan adapted to the new energy context, creat- ing value for customers through a comprehensive range of sus- tainable products and services at affordable prices.
-Furthermore, it respects quality Disruption in the development of new or existing facilities due to delays and the rising price of raw materials, products and spare parts Negative Products and services for electrification and digitalization Potential Medium- term standards at all times and strives to guarantee high customer sat- isfaction, as reflected through the objectives in its Sustainabil- ity Plan.
-This is possible thanks to the strength of Endesa's supply chain and respect for the stand- ards set by the company.
-Consult further information about mitigating the potential impact in chapter 4.6.3 Promot- ing a sustainable supply chain.
+Further information in chapter 3.5.
+Nature.
+5451 Increased activity due to changes in consumer behaviour in favour of the adoption of more sustainable, electrified and digitised solutions Positive Products and services for electrification and digitalization Potential Medium- term The company is committed to an investment plan adapted to the new energy context, creating value for customers through a comprehensive range of sustainable products and services at affordable prices.
+Furthermore, it respects qual- Disruption in the development of new or existing facilities due to delays and the rising price of raw materials, products and spare parts Negative Products and services for electrification and digitalization Potential Medium- term ity standards at all times and strives to guarantee high customer satisfaction, as reflected through the objectives in its Sustainability Plan.
+This is possible thanks to the strength of Endesa's supply chain and respect for the standards set by the company.
+Consult further information about mitigating the potential impact in chapter 3.6.3.
+Fostering a responsible supply chain.
+SASB

-Financial materiality Impact Positive/ Negative Issue Current/ Potential Time horizon Impact management Material for SASE Decrease in the number of occupational accidents involving employees and contractors due to increased social and cultural awareness of health and safety issues Positive Occupational health and safety Potential Short- term The protection of health and safety, both of its own and sub- contracted staff, is a priority val- ue as part of Endesa's corporate culture, as reflected in its man- agement policy and internal pro- cedures set out in chapter 4.7.3 Occupational health and safety.
-Possibility of an increase in occupational accidents due to a lack of compliance with the company's health and safety regulations by third parties Negative Occupational health and safety Potential Short- term The company has medium-term strategic health and safety plans that are renewed annually or as a result of changes in accident rates.
+Financial materiality Impact Positive/ Negative Issue Current/ Potential Time horizon Impact management Material for SASB Decrease in the number of occupational accidents involving employees and contractors due to increased social and cultural awareness of health and safety issues Positive Occupational health and safety Potential Short- term • The protection of health and safety, both of its own and subcontracted staff, is a priority value as part of Endesa's corporate culture, as reflected in its management policy and internal procedures set out in chapter 3.7.3.
+Occupational health and SASB Possibility of an increase in occupational accidents due to a lack of compliance with the company's health and safety regulations by third parties Negative Occupational health and safety Potential Short- term safety.
+The company has medium-term strategic health and safety plans that are renewed annually or as a result of changes in accident rates.